Next Event: Plant Fairs Roadshow, Hole Park Gardens, Rolvenden, Kent - Sunday, 2nd February, 2025

 Simple Pruning Tips

-Pruning is a skill that gardeners never stop learning.
-Done poorly, it can do more harm than good, but if you observe a few simple rules, doing something is almost always better than doing nothing.
+Pruning is a skill that even experienced gardeners never stop learning.
+Done poorly, it can do more harm than good, but if you follow a few simple rules, doing something is almost always better than doing nothing.

 1. Use the right tool for the job - if you're straining or stretching, that's not a good sign.
 For more advice on equipment, read How To Prune Like A Pro.

-2. Make sure secateurs, loppers and shears are clean and sharp before you get started.
+2. Ensure secateurs, loppers and shears are clean and sharp before you start.

 3. Always know where your fingers are in relation to the blades - enough said!